-One of the most popular options for backyard leisure and improvement is the installation of a swimming pool or spa, according to the American Society of Landscape Architects (ASLA)1.
+One of the most popular options for backyard leisure and improvement is the installation of swimming pools, hot tubs or swim spas, according to the American Society of Landscape Architects (ASLA)1.

 - Backyard space

 Our guide will discuss each option in detail, with information to help you choose which is right for you and your lifestyle.
 First, let’s talk about the advantages of deciding on any one of them.

 Adding a spa amenity benefits both you and your home.
 Soaking in a warm spa after a hard day at work can relax your muscles and relieve stress.
 It can also help reduce lower back pain2.
 With hot tubs and swim spas, you can also take advantage of low-impact workouts to stay fit.
 That applies to both you and your children, who will likely find it fun.

 The other primary benefit involves your home’s value and marketability.
 Upgrading your yard and landscaping with these amenities can improve your curb appeal and increase your ROI if you decide to sell.3

 Factors to Consider

 Some things apply to any option that we’ll highlight upfront.
 Your first task is to contact your city to find out if you need a building permit or if other regulations that apply to these types of installations.
 That advice also applies to your homeowner’s association.